sitespeedio/edgedriver/README.md

 // launch edgedriver from binPath
 ```

 You can override where you download the Edgedriver by setting *process.env.EDGEDRIVER_BASE_URL*.
-You can skip donwloading the Edgedriver by setting *process.env.EDGEDRIVER_SKIP_DOWNLOAD*.
+You can skip downloading Edgedriver by setting *process.env.EDGEDRIVER_SKIP_DOWNLOAD*.